Venue Registrations

 Relaxed Sessions

-Relaxed sessions are designed to benefit people with a range of access requirements, such as Autism, sensory sensitivities, anxiety and dementia.
+Relaxed sessions are designed to benefit people with a range of access requirements, such as autism, sensory sensitivities, ADHD, Tourette Syndrome, anxiety and dementia.

 Adjustments to the event are made to provide a more relaxed environment, such as avoiding using strobe or bright lights, no loud or sudden sounds (such as gun shots) and allowing talking and moving around during the performance.